 Robin Gale-Baker, from Sustainable Macleod tells you why you should weed.
 This is one of a series of articles she has written about growing techniques (see right hand sidebar).
-She has also written a number of articles about growing vegetables and general fruit trees.
+She has also written a number of articles about growing vegetables and fruit trees.

 To weed or not to weed – that is the question!